JS Kabylie: The era of the « JUMBO JET » or the era of Benkaci, Khalef and Zywotko (1977–1990)

+Newspaper clipping from January 1982 showing JE Tizi-Ouzou winning the 1982 African Super Cup, in Abidjan, Ivory Coast, during the Tournament of Fraternity.

 In 1982, due to its status as African clubs champion in 1981, the club received an invitation to participate in the Tournament of Fraternity in Abidjan, Ivory Coast.
 The JET wins the first ever African Super Cup against Union Douala, Cameroonian club winner of the African Cup Winners' Cup 1981 (1–1 then 4–3 on penalties).

 At the national level, the club managed to win its fifth Algerian championship title.